 - Game Coverage

 A clinician attends sporting events in which there is a high incidence of contact injuries.
-These include football, soccer (men and women), ice hockey (men and women), field hockey and lacrosse (men and women).
+These include football, soccer (men and women), ice hockey (men and women), field hockey, gymnastics and lacrosse (men and women).

 - Restriction from Participation

-Athletes who are injured or have chronic illnesses that can adversely affect their participation in a specific sport will be restricted from play.
-A disability list of injured athletes who are restricted is distributed daily to the trainers.
-At that time activities may be limited and rehabilitation programs are instituted.
+Athletes who are injured or ill may be restricted from play until they are cleared by one of the Athletic Medicine clinicians.
+A disability list of injured athletes who are restricted is distributed daily to the athletic training and Athletic Medicine staff.
+Activities may be limited and rehabilitation programs are instituted.